IsacKun220/com1001/FAQ.md

   addresses are listed on Blackboard, they're only there as as a *last resort*.
   It is highly unlikely that you won't get a response using one of the methods above.

+Naturally, when asking a question, help us to help you by including as much relevant information as possible.
+Screen shots are fine, but don't just post these without any context.
+If you don't provide all the information needed, we won't be able to resolve the issue.

 ## 2. Problems Running Project or Example Code